AndreiChertkov/teneva/doc/code/core/cheb.rst

   .. code-block:: python

-    # In the beginning we compute the function values on the Chebyshev grid using TT-CAM
+    # In the beginning we compute the function values on the Chebyshev grid using TT-CROSS
-    # (see teneva.core.cheb.cheb_bld function for more details):
+    # (see cheb_bld function for more details):

     from scipy.optimize import rosen
     f = lambda X: rosen(X.T)                  # Target function